The shoulder is your body's most mobile joint. This flexibility makes your shoulder prone to injury.

 Do I Need a Referral for Orthopedic Care?

 You can make an appointment with one of our orthopedic specialists directly without a referral.
-If you have an HMO, however, your insurance plan may require referral from your primary care physician.
+If you have an HMO, however, your insurance plan may require a referral from your primary care physician.

 Shoulder Conditions Treated

 UC San Diego Health treats all types of shoulder conditions.

 At UC San Diego Health, you receive a complete workup of your shoulder condition.
 This includes a careful review of your health history, current symptoms, a physical exam of your shoulder, and X-rays.
 Diagnostic injections or an MRI arthrogram (or both) may also be recommended if there are inconsistencies in your diagnosis, symptoms or response to treatment.
 Once you have a diagnosis, you and your doctor can discuss your treatment options and goals.

 Many shoulder conditions respond well to nonsurgical treatment.
 Your doctor will typically recommend conservative treatment before considering surgical options.

 If you have not responded to conservative treatment, you may be a candidate for shoulder arthroscopy, shoulder resurfacing or shoulder replacement.